-In conjunction with the consummation of CVR's initial public offering in 2007, CVR transferred CRNF, its nitrogen fertilizer business, to a newly created limited partnership ("Partnership") in exchange for a managing general partner interest ("managing GP interest"), a special general partner interest ("special GP interest"), represented by special GP units) and a de minimis limited partner interest ("LP interest", represented by special LP units).
+In conjunction with the consummation of CVR's initial public offering in 2007, CVR transferred CRNF, its nitrogen fertilizer business, to a newly created limited partnership ("Partnership") in exchange for a managing general partner interest ("managing GP interest"), a special general partner interest ("special GP interest", represented by special GP units) and a de minimis limited partner interest ("LP interest", represented by special LP units).
 This transfer was not considered a business combination as it was a transfer of assets among entities under common control and, accordingly, balances were transferred at their historical cost.
 CVR concurrently sold the managing GP interest to an entity owned by its controlling stockholders and senior management at fair market value.
 The board of directors of CVR determined, after consultation with management, that the fair market value of the managing general partner interest was \$10,600,000.
 This interest has been reflected as minority interest in the consolidated balance sheet at December 31, 2008 and 2007.

 CVR owns all of the interests in the Partnership (other than the managing general partner interest and the associated incentive distribution rights ("IDRs")) and is entitled to all cash distributed by the Partnership, except with respect to IDRs.
-The managing general partner is not entitled to participate in Partnership distributions except with respect to its IDRs, which entitle the managing general partner to receive increasing percentages (up to 48%) of the cash the Partnership distributions with respect to the IDRs until the aggregate Adjusted Operating Surplus, as defined in the amended and restated partnership agreement, generated by the Partnership through December 31, 2009 has been distributed in respect of the units held by CVR and any common units issued by the Partnership if it elects to pursue an initial public offering.
+The managing general partner is not entitled to participate in Partnership distributions except with respect to its IDRs, which entitle the managing general partner to receive increasing percentages (up to 48%) of the cash the Partnership distributes in excess of \$0.4313 per unit in a quarter.
+However, the Partnership is not permitted to make any distributions with respect to the IDRs until the aggregate Adjusted Operating Surplus, as defined in the amended and restated partnership agreement, generated by the Partnership through December 31, 2009 has been distributed in respect of the units held by CVR and any common units issued by the Partnership if it elects to pursue an initial public offering.
 In addition, the Partnership and its subsidiaries are currently guarantors under CRLLC's credit facility.
+There will be no distributions paid with respect to the IDRs for so long as the Partnership or its subsidiaries are guarantors under the credit facility.